ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ### 🔓 EAS is an open-source, free, and permissonless public good
-EAS is built by the community and for the community while holding the original promsises of blockchain true:
+EAS is built by the community and for the community while holding the original promises of blockchain true:

 - **open-source**, meaning anyone can use it.
 - **decentralized**, meaning it is not owned by any one person or company, but supported by the ETH community.